flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

    a) Linux - Ubuntu 16.04
    b) `ROS - Kinetic <http://wiki.ros.org/kinetic/Installation/Ubuntu>`_ (install *ros-kinetic-desktop* package)

+   .. note:: In the case of TX1, visit `this link <http://docs.nvidia.com/jetpack-l4t/2_3/index.html#developertools/mobile/jetpack/l4t/2.3/jetpack_l4t_install.htm>`_ to flash your flight computer with the latest Jetpack.
+You can refer `this link <http://www.jetsonhacks.com/2016/10/12/robot-operating-system-ros-on-nvidia-jetson-tx1/>`_ for help in installing ros-kinetic-desktop.

    c) `OpenCV 2.4 <http://docs.opencv.org/2.4/doc/tutorials/introduction/linux_install/linux_install.html>`_ (for vision/video streaming APIs).
    d) Other dependencies - To install run the following commands in your terminal.